LibrariesHacked/schema-librarydata/docs/index.md

 layout: default
 ---

-This documentation details a core dataset for public library open data.
+These pages describe a core dataset for public library open data.
 Having standard data will enable local services to share analysis techniques, and build open applications from that data.

 > The core dataset is intended to be a series of data which all library services will collect, use and publish to help inform and improve local library service delivery
 > -- <cite>[DCMS libraries blog](https://dcmslibraries.blog.gov.uk/2019/09/06/libraries-and-open-data/)</cite>